-Asynchronous Upgrade of Two Appliances in a Failover Relationship
+Asynchronous Upgrade of Two B Series Appliances in a Failover Relationship

-In these instructions, Appliance A is the primary appliance (i.e., the appliance to which the primary hostname resolves), while Appliance B is the backup appliance.
+In these instructions, Appliance A is the primary B Series Appliance (i.e., the B Series Appliance to which the primary hostname resolves), while Appliance B is the backup B Series Appliance.

 Backup and Sync

 Prior to upgrading, make a backup of your current BeyondTrust software settings.
-On Appliance A, go to /login > Management > Software Management.
+On Appliance A, go to /login > Management > Software.

 Click the Download Backup button, and save the backup file to a secure location.